 Sharing More or Less Information

-Many people ask “How’s it going” or “How are you feeling” or “How’s your wife [husband] doing?”
-Some of those people are just being cordial or polite, and don’t really want or need all the details.
-Others – those who are closer to you, who care deeply about how you’re doing and want to be helpful and involved – are ready to hear as much as you care to tell them.
-So it’s important to decide for yourself or as a couple, which people fall into which group (for example, parents, siblings, and children, vs. more extended family members) and how you want to share information with them.
+It’s important to decide for yourself or as a couple, which people fall into which group and how you want to share information with them.
+For example, parents, siblings, and children, vs. more extended family members.
 Different families have different strategies.
 Some prefer to respond to questions as they arise; other families agree that they will give periodic updates when there are changes or issues to report.
 Whatever works for you and your family members is fine as long as you have a set of shared expectations.

 Talking with Your Kids about MS